jhanna60/DevBook-FrontEnd/README.md

 Thankfully some things were salvaged so not all hope is lost, we still have the following:

 - React frontend
+- Resources Folder of goodies, in there we have:
   - Security implementation classes for our back end
+  - Raw Entities
+  - List of dependencies needed for POM
 - Detailed explanation of our API contracts

-Without further ado lets get started...
+Please use this README carefully it has all the instructions you will need!!

 ## Tech Stack & Prerequisites

 **Client:** React, Redux, Custom CSS, Axios

-**Server:** Spring Boot, Java 11 / 17 (Your choice)
+**Server:** Spring Boot, Java 17

-**Prerequisites:** Git, IntelliJ, Java 11/17, Npm 6.14 or greater, you may also need to modify your npm config file to get npm working with our proxy - insert instrcutions here-
+**Prerequisites:** Git, IntelliJ, Java 17, Npm 6.14 or greater, Maven configured for proxy, npm config configured for proxy

 ## Running the Frontend Locally